rshest/polyfarm-rust/README.md

 *Given a set of polyominoes, arrange them such that they enclose the largest area possible.*

-Written in Rust.
+Written as a Rust learning exercise.

 Generates HTML/SVGs visualizing the results.

 Example solutions for tetrominoes: